Gallipoli, cellars of the Palazzo Granafei, Via Antonietta de Pace 87.

 Please check rates and details directly with the companies in question if you need more recent info.

 The Frantoio Ipogeo (literally Hypogeum Oil Press) is located in the cellars below the Palazzo Granafei.
-Frantoio is the south Italian word for oil mill, Ipogeo means underground, so this is an underground oil mill.
+Frantoio is the south Italian word for an oil mill, Ipogeo means underground, so this is an underground oil mill.
 As Frantoio Ipogeo simply describes what it is, this is not actually the name of the place.
 The full name would be Frantoio Ipogeo at Palazzo Granafei.

 On the grounds of Palazzo Granafei in Via Antonietta de Pace lies an entrance to the mill.
 A staircase with a barrel vault leads down to a big chamber.
 The oil mill consists of a series of niches, dedicated for different use in the oil processing.
 There is a circular place where a stone wheel was turned around by a donkey, to crush the olives.
 Then there is a press where the crushed olives were pressed to release the oil.
 A huge tank in the ground was the place where the oil was finally collected.
 All of those structures exist twice, so it is actually a double mill.